 In the afternoon, we take a 4-km hike at the most remote part of Lake Cerknica.
 Sometimes, forest animals come to drink here and we may see their footprints along the springs.

-Also nowadays we can encounter bears here, the Slovenian forests are home to a healthy population of several hundreds of Brown bears.
-Occasionally these bears enter the villages at night, in search of fruit from the orchards and other edibles.
+In the Slovenian forests, bear, Wolf and Lynx are still at home.
+Of these animals, Bears are most numerous.
+Occasionally Slovenian Bears enter the villages at night, in search of fruit from the orchards and other edibles.
 They are wary of people and not easily seen.
 Our best chance is to wait at dusk in special hides at feeding places in the forest.
 If we are lucky, we can then observe them in their natural habitat.
 The feeding places attract other species as well, and we may see fox, badger, roe deer and several species of birds.

 Kilometre after kilometre, the forest seems endless in hills of Southern Slovenia.
 In fact, it stretches all the way to the south Balkans and together, this is the largest forest in Central Europe.
 Today we explore the Beech-Silver Fir forest in the limestone hills.
 Here, we encounter few people, most only come to work.
 This forest has a major economic importance for forestry, Bee-keeping, mushroom-collecting and hunting.
 Sometimes, local people hike to one of the tops of the hills, but in spite of the beauty of the area, we encounter few foreign visitors.